Amekyras/kitsune/README.md

 Free collection at certain UK tournaments or domestic shipping £5

+USA/other international pricing for a v0.2 set may vary, but is currently $210 including standard international shipping, not including any import taxes you may need to pay if they apply.

 ### New Societies Scheme

 If you've founded a new quizbowl society and don't yet have a buzzer set, and your society is unable to pay full price for a Kitsune set, please let me know and we might be able to work out a discount or a free set.
 More quizbowl societies = a bigger UK quizbowl scene!

 ## Credits and disclaimers